Khan/gae_mini_profiler/README.md

 # Google App Engine Mini Profiler

 gae_mini_profiler is a quick drop-in WSGI app that provides ubiquitous profiling of your existing GAE projects.
-It exposes both AppStats and cProfile statistics for users of your choosing on your production site.
+It exposes both RPC statistics and standard profiling output for users of your choosing on your production site.
 Only requests coming from users of your choosing will be profiled, and others will not suffer any performance degradation.
 See screenshots and features below.

 This project is heavily inspired by the impressive [mvc-mini-profiler](http://code.google.com/p/mvc-mini-profiler/).